Getting Ready for World Service Business Conference

 It was adopted that:

 Overeaters Anonymous recognizes the existence of specific-focus meetings comprised of persons with similar attributes.
-For a list of these meetings, see the staging.oa.org Find a Meeting page.
+For a list of these meetings, see the staging.staging.oa.org Find a Meeting page.
 According to the Traditions, bylaws, and policies of OA, the only requirement for membership is a desire to stop eating compulsively.
 Therefore, we ask each person attending a meeting to respect and consider the group conscience of the whole Fellowship and welcome and give a voice to any person who has a desire to stop eating compulsively.

 1996a Amended 1999 and 2014.